-Mechanistic approaches, aiming to understand the rearrangements of the specific molecular structures leading to the oxidative molecular growth are limited by the enormous number of chemical species formed in the chemistry: the number of molecular structures present during the degradation of n-alkanes is roughly 10^{nC-1} (with nC being the number of carbon atoms in the parent structure; Aumont et al., 2005).
+Mechanistic approaches, aiming to understand the rearrangements of the specific molecular structures leading to the oxidative molecular growth, are limited by the enormous number of chemical species formed in the chemistry: the number of molecular structures present during the degradation of n-alkanes is roughly 10^{nC-1} (with nC being the number of carbon atoms in the parent structure; Aumont et al., 2005).
 This omits the additional complexity contributed by autoxidation (Bianchi et al., 2019; Franzon et al., 2024; Rissanen et al., 2015).
 To explicitly predict the evolution of the chemistry, the most important reaction pathways would need to be identified and quantified.
-Owing to the sheer number of species such an approach is not possible.
+Owing to the sheer number of species, such an approach is not possible.

-Clearly, any approach aiming to capture this overwhelmingly complex system, requires simplifications.
-Such a simplification is provided by the volatility basis set-approach (VBS; Donahue et al., 2006, 2011; Schervish and Donahue, 2020) that distributes the products of simplified (autoxidation) chemistry into volatility bins.
-The formal scale (i.e., relatively few equations) of the method allows for application in large-scale models (e.g., Shrivastava et al., 2024; Tsimpidi et al., 2010).
-However, due to the lumping of the chemistry, it may be difficult to relate the model-parameters to actual, measurable quantities.
+Clearly, any approach aiming to capture this overwhelmingly complex system requires simplifications.
+Such a simplification is provided by the volatility basis set (VBS; Donahue et al., 2006, 2011; Schervish and Donahue, 2020) approach that distributes the products of simplified (autoxidation) chemistry into volatility bins.
+The formal scale (i.e. relatively few equations) of the method allows for application in large-scale models (e.g. Shrivastava et al., 2024; Tsimpidi et al., 2010).
+However, due to the lumping of the chemistry, it may be difficult to relate the model parameters to actual measurable quantities.
 Nevertheless, the VBS approach enables consideration of autoxidation-specific aspects in atmospheric models.
-The method is highly valuable in that it will enable any future, mechanistic model of the (autoxidation) chemistry to be reduced to a similar form.
-However, the required mechanistic underpinning to do so, is, as yet, missing and a promising methodology to overcome remains to be proposed.
+The method is highly valuable in that it will enable any future mechanistic model of the (autoxidation) chemistry to be reduced to a similar form.
+However, the required mechanistic underpinning to do so is, as yet, missing, and a promising methodology to overcome this remains to be proposed.

 A recent study (Roldin et al., 2019) considers a collective behaviour of the peroxy radicals of similar atomic composition.
-This greatly reduces the complexity of the system whilst still allowing description of key autoxidation chemistry (autoxidation of RO \bullet and RO $2\bullet$) and competing reactions (mainly, RO $2\bullet$ + HO $2\bullet$ /NO \bullet /RO $2\bullet$, including adduct formation).
+This greatly reduces the complexity of the system whilst still allowing description of key autoxidation chemistry (autoxidation of RO• and RO2•) and competing reactions (mainly $RO_2 \cdot +HO_2 \cdot /NO \cdot /RO_2 \cdot$, including adduct formation).

-This approach requires inputs for mechanistic constraint; i.e., it needs to be related to some observations in order to derive rate coefficients for the lumped reactions.
-The input data requires sampling at high atomic resolution, with known (ideally uniform) instrument sensitivity and molecular specificity.
+This approach requires inputs for mechanistic constraint.
+That is, it needs to be related to some observations in order to derive rate coefficients for the lumped reactions.
+The input data require sampling at high atomic resolution, with known (ideally uniform) instrument sensitivity and molecular specificity.

-It can be assumed that the nitrate chemical ionization mass spectrometer (NO_3 - CIMS) is able to provide such data (Ehn et al., 2014; Jokinen et al., 2012):
+It can be assumed that the nitrate chemical ionisation mass spectrometer (NO3- CIMS) is able to provide such data (Ehn et al., 2014; Jokinen et al., 2012):

-- 0 1) it is considered highly sensitive to the most oxidised species (Hyttinen et al., 2018) - 2) it provides information on the chemical composition of the detected species - 3) it is an online tool providing a timely resolution enabling to capture the evolution of closed shell species and peroxy radicals
+- 1. It is considered highly sensitive to the most oxidised species (Hyttinen et al., 2018). - 2.
+It provides information on the chemical composition of the detected species. - It is an online tool providing timely resolution and enabling us to capture the evolution of closed-shell species and peroxy radicals.

-Authors, previously, have interpreted the signal intensity of the NO_3 CIMS as concentration enabling determination of rate coefficients for accretion product formation from RO_2 + RO_2 reactions (Berndt et al., 2018a, b) or determination of ELVOC yield (Ehn et al., 2014).
-In the present work we, too, use the interpretation of the NO_3 CIMS signal as concentration.
-We systematically employ the approach by Roldin et al. to set up chemical reaction schemes describing autoxidation chemistry using a recently developed tool (Pichelstorfer et al., 2024).
+Authors, previously, interpreted the signal intensity of the NO_3^- CIMS as a concentration enabling determination of rate coefficients for accretion product formation from $RO_2 \cdot + RO_2 \cdot$ reactions (Berndt et al., 2018a, b) or determination of extremely low-volatility VOC (ELVOC) yield (Ehn et al., 2014).
+In the present work we, too, use the interpretation of the NO_3^- CIMS signal as a concentration.
+We systematically employ the approach by Roldin et al. (2019) to set up chemical reaction schemes describing autoxidation chemistry using a recently developed tool (Pichelstorfer et al., 2024).